 - Texas Home Living (TxHmL).

 - Community Living Assistance and Support Services (CLASS).

 An LOC assessment determines if you need care from a Nursing Facility, Intermediate Care Facility or Institution for Mental Disease.
 After an LOC assessment is done, Superior will work with you to complete a CFC assessment.
 Superior will partner with LIDDA to complete assessments for people 21 years old and over after the LOC has been approved.
 If you or anyone else thinks an assessment is needed, call Superior Service Coordination.

-Members are able to choose if their CFC services are delivered through Consumer Directed Services (CDS) or Service Responsibility Option (SRO) or through a provider agency.
+Members are able to choose if their CFC services are delivered through Consumer Directed Services (CDS) or Service Responsibility Option (SRO) or through an Agency Option (AO).
 If you do not choose CDS, only certain providers can offer CFC services.
 These providers must be contracted with Superior to qualify and be approved to offer CFC services.
 Provider types include:

 - Licensed home and community support services agencies.

 - Qualified financial management services agencies if you choose CDS.

 - STAR+PLUS or STAR Kids waiver members who are Medical Assistance Only (MAO) are not eligible.